 I said: I’m your daughter.

-So, unless you’re something you should never have a sense of entitlement that I’ve achieved this in my life.
+So, unless you’re something, you should never have a sense of entitlement that I’ve achieved this in my life.
 We should always work towards contributing to life in this world.
 First, make your identity, establish yourself then we should think that it’s our right that someone works in our house.
-So, you should always be thankful, and you shouldn’t think that I’m entitled to this thing.
+So, you should always be thankful and not think I’m entitled to this thing.

 I believe in equality.
-If a girl brings a tray then, the boy should also.
+If a girl brings a tray, then the boy should also.
 I think that as much a woman contributes to the household, a man can also contribute that much.
-It was in old times when a woman sits in the house and she’s financially dependent on the man.
-But now it’s totally opposite.
+It was in old times when a woman sat in the house and was financially dependent on the man.
+But now it’s the opposite.
 Everyone is equal, and they can do anything they want.

-You should believe in your parents.
-Whatever they think or decide for you that matters the most.
+It would be best if you believed in your parents.
+Whatever they think or decide for you matters the most.
 I was never forced to accept their decisions.
-This process was done logically like whenever it comes to a decision it was like: it’s our opinion if you like it- accept it, and if you don’t like it’s your decision.
+This process was done logically.
+Whenever it comes to a decision, it was like: it’s our opinion; if you like it- accept it, and if you don’t like it’s your decision.
 So, everything is done softly.

 Badness depends on how you define it.
-I wouldn’t say its badness, but it had differences.
+I wouldn’t say it’s bad, but it had differences.
 Every human is different.
 There is no manual that this is perfect, and this is imperfect.
 I own myself.
-I don’t see any flaw in me neither I see any flaw in others.
-I don’t think you should own arrogance and consider it as confidence.
+I don’t see any flaw in me, neither I see any fault in others.
+I don’t think you should hold arrogance and consider it as confidence.
 That’s arrogance.
-If someone does evil things or speaks a lie, it’s habitual and that’s their personality.
-If someone is doing something, we shouldn’t label someone that he/she’s a liar or bad guy.
-Instead, we should seize his/her hand from committing a wrong-doing.
+If someone does evil things or speaks a lie, it’s habitual, and that’s their personality.
+If someone is doing something, we shouldn’t label someone that they are a liar or a bad guy.
+Instead, we should seize their hand from committing a wrong-doing.

 There’s no definition of beauty.
 Beauty is within yourself.
-Everyone has different hairs, colour complexion, body structure so, these are the things that make you different and unique from one another.
-Confidence comes when you accept yourself for what you are and after that, whosoever says anything to you, you’re not affected by that.
+Everyone has different hair, color, complexion, and body structure, so these things make you different and unique from one another.
+Confidence comes when you accept yourself for what you are; after that, whosoever says anything to you, you’re not affected.